Guild of One-Name Studies

 William Cosby (1685-1736): Governor of New York and New Jersey (1732-36).
 Bound as an apprentice by his older brother, this William Cosby had his heart set on joining the army at an early age and prevailed against the wishes of his parents.
 He distinguished himself at a siege of Tournai and was made a lieutenant for his bravery and courage.
 He caught the attention of a mentor who sent him to Utrecht for an education.
 As a Colonel with the 18th Irish Regiment, he served in Minorca, Gibraltar, the Leeward Islands, and was Governor of New York and New Jersey from 1732 until his death at Fort George, New York in 1736;

-At some point, every document trail goes cold.
-DNA results have the ability to jump over hurdles until supporting documentation is found.
+At some point, every document trail grows cold.
+DNA results can jump over hurdles until supporting documentation is found.
 In a one-name study where the focus is on the paternal line, the focus is on Y-DNA.
-As a result, this ONS is being launched simultaneously with a Y- DNA project of the same name.
-If you are a male member of this family, please consider joining the Y-DNA project.